iotaledger/iota-wiki/internal/learn/future/assembly.md

 ### The new dust protection

-With the new [dust protection](https://github.com/iotaledger/tips/pull/39), every data stored on the Tangle needs to be backed by IOTA Tokens.
-So every NFT, SC state update, Native Asset requires IOTA Tokens so that it can be stored on L1.
+With the new [dust protection](https://github.com/iotaledger/tips/pull/39), all data stored on the Tangle needs to be backed by IOTA Tokens.
+For example, every NFT, SC chain state anchor or Native Asset requires a deposit of IOTA Tokens in order to be stored on L1.
 You can read more about the new dust protection in this [community blog post](https://medium.com/@wernerderchamp/dust-protection-on-the-iota-network-an-eli12-d8ca567a2d36).

 ### Mana

 Assembly nodes have to anchor the chain state often, even if the Tangle is congested.
 To get a fair share of the Tangle throughput in the [next version](https://v2.iota.org) of the IOTA protocol, you will need [Mana](/IOTA-2.0-Research-Specifications/5.3Mana), and Mana is derived directly from the IOTA Token.
-Assembly nodes will have to hold IOTA tokens, which will create even more demand.
+Assembly nodes will have to hold IOTA tokens, which will increase demand even more.